dtcenter/METplus/docs/Users_Guide/installation.rst

 .. code-block:: none

-  master_metplus.py -c use_cases/feature_relative/feature_relative.conf
+  master_metplus.py -c use_cases/met_tool_wrapper/GridStat/GridStat.conf

-will run METplus using the defaults set in the three config files found in parm/metplus_config.
-Any variables defined in these three config files can be over-ridden in the parm/use_cases/feature_relative/feature_relative.conf file.
-METplus will run using the values specified in the feature_relative.conf file.
+will run METplus using the defaults set in the config files found in parm/metplus_config.
+Any variables defined in these three config files can be overridden in the parm/use_cases/GridStat/GridStat.conf file.
+METplus will run using the values specified in the GridStat.conf file.

 **Example 3: Using example configuration to perform a specific evaluation (e.g. Model 1 vs. Obs 1, Model 1 vs. Obs 2, Model 2 vs. Obs 1, etc...):**